elijahxz/rustins-website/README.md

 Note: The photo limit is ~7.5 mb per SMPT's protocals.

-If you would like to visit this site, go to http://travismaintenance.com
+If you would like to visit this site, go to http://travismaintenance.infinityfreeapp.com/

-  - Note: you will be redirected to a different site link (http://travismaintenance.infinityfreeapp.com/)